 Since moving to Europe, I have spent more time looking at art than probably my entire life before.
 The continent is simply stuffed with art—in cathedrals, churches, palaces, castles, or sometimes just sitting in the street.
 And of course I cannot neglect to mention Europe’s many art museums, many of them the best in the world.

 Perhaps my favorite of these (the only competition is the Prado) is the Musée d’Orsay in Paris.
 It is spectacular.
 Rarely can you find so many masterpieces in one place, arranged with such exquisite taste.
 In the middle runs a corridor, filled with statues—of human forms, mostly.
-They run, reach, dance, strain, twist, lounge, smile, laugh, gasp, grimace.
+They dash, reach, dance, strain, twist, lounge, smile, laugh, gasp, grimace.
 Near the entrance is a bust of Goethe, his hair swept back, his enormous forehead exposed; and nearby is a model of the Statue of Liberty, standing serene and majestic on her pedestal.